-The fourth grade will learn how to weave on a loom, based on Navajo weaving.
+We will learn how to weave on a loom inspired by Navajo weaving.
 They will learn about Navajo traditions, how wool is used, and how the designs are created.
 Students will learn that weavings are a type of functional art.
 Functional art is art that can be used, like blanket or a rug.

 The Toadlena Trading Post helps keep Navajo traditions alive.
 This video introduces us to Navajo Master Weaver, Evelyn George.